NFL expands sideline to provide more distancing

 “What we are trying to convey is masks can prevent you from becoming a high-risk contact, which is our goal, so it’s in everybody’s best interest to wear a mask for their protection and again to reduce exposure,” NFL chief medical officer Dr. Allen Sills said on a conference call.
 “We believe that the mask use whether it’s in the locker room, on the sideline, it just reduces your chance of becoming a high-risk contact should someone turn positive.”

+Baltimore added seven players to the Reserve/COVID-19 list Tuesday, including starting linebackers Matthew Judon, Patrick Queen and L.J.
+Fort.
+Linebackers Malik Harrison and Tyus Bowser were also put on the COVID along with starting safety DeShon Elliott and defensive back Terrell Bonds.

-The Green Bay Packers placed running back AJ Dillon on the COVID-19 reserve list Monday after he tested positive and added running back Jamaal Williams and linebacker Kamal Martin to the list as high-risk, close contacts on Tuesday.
+The Green Bay Packers placed running back AJ Dillon on the Reserve/COVID-19 list Monday after he tested positive and added running back Jamaal Williams and linebacker Kamal Martin to the list as high-risk, close contacts on Tuesday.

+The Chicago Bears placed right guard Germain Ifedi and backup tackle Jason Spriggs on the Reserve/COVID-19 list on Tuesday.
+And the Lions added linebacker Jarrad Davis to the reserve/COVID-19 list.

 The Denver Broncos said Tuesday general manager John Elway and team president Joe Ellis tested positive.